-- 1. At all times relevant to this complaint, the respondent was an unopposed candidate for city council in a May 1, 1999, city election. - 2.
-Information from the city secretary shows that the respondent ran as an opposed candidate for mayor in May 1996, and ran as an unopposed candidate for city council in May 1995, 1997, and 1999. - 3.
-In response to staff's request for copies of filings made by the respondent with the city, the city secretary sent a letter dated February 27, 2001, to the commission stating that the respondent has not filed any campaign finance reports with her office since May 1996.
-She attached copies of the respondent's campaign treasurer appointment and modified reporting declaration for the May 6, 1995, city council election, and for the May 4, 1996, mayoral election.
+- 1. At all times relevant to this complaint, the respondent was an unopposed candidate for city council in a May 6, 2000, city election. - 2.
+In response to staff's request for copies of filings made by the respondent with the city, the city secretary sent a letter to the commission dated February 27, 2001, stating that the respondent has not filed any campaign finance reports with her office since May 1998.
+She attached copies of the respondent's campaign treasurer appointment and modified reporting declaration for the May 4, 1996, election, and the May 2, 1998, election.